vdutts7/diy-personal-website/README.md

 ## How to use

-Clone the repo in a local directory you want project to be housed in.
+Clone + cd into the repo in a local directory you want project to be housed in.
 ### `git clone https://github.com/vdutts7/diy-modern-portfolio-website/`
+### `cd diy-modern-portfolio-website`

 Install necessary packages.
 ### `npm install`